Sexy, alive and supremely confident, this beautiful city gets under your skin. Like Europe with a melancholic twist, Buenos Aires is unforgettable.

 Why I Love Buenos Aires

-By Sandra Bao, Author
+By Sandra Bao, Writer

 BA is an amazing city, and I'm proud to call it my birthplace.
 It's an astonishing metropolis that looks a bit like Europe, but with an edgy Latin American twist.
 Porteños (the city's residents) are passionate, opinionated and – once you get past their hard-city facade – very friendly.
 I love walking among them along the busy avenues, taking in the street life and often the craziness that goes along with it.
 This is a very special place, beautiful in its own unique way, resilient and creative.
 It's the kind of city travelers fall in love with, dream about and then move to!